Dijadiju/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The 20-hiago removes all letters c and C from input.

-The 21-reverse reverse its input.
+The 21-reverse script reverse its input.

+The 22-users_and_homes script displays all users and their home directories, sorted by users based on the the /etc/passwd file.